CogentRedTester/mpv-coverart/README.md

 * this means that on slow file/network systems playback may be delayed
 * `track added` messages are not printed to the console
 * the `--vid=n` property is supported since mpv doesn't attempt to select `n` until after covers are loaded
+* watch-later saves will remember which cover the video was on
 * no more awkward switch from the black no-video screen to cover art at the start of every file
-* external cover art will be loaded by default instead of embedded images (seems to be a bug in mpv's video-add command)
+* external cover art will be loaded by default instead of embedded images (mpv behaviour, can be changed with an option)
 * may provide better compatibility with some other scripts

 ### Skip Coverart